From the founder of the Holosapiens Project

 Foggy Messy Landscape

-There are two types of "phlegm in the Lung" – "cold phlegm" and "hot phlegm".
-"Cold phlegm" is provoked by over-consumption of greasy and "cold foods" (foods consumed straight out of the refrigerator and all raw foods).
-"Hot phlegm" is caused by over-consumption of greasy and "hot foods" (spicy foods, alcohol).
+There are two types of phlegm – "cold phlegm" and "hot phlegm".
+"Cold phlegm" may be caused by over-consumption of oily, greasy and "cold foods" (foods consumed straight out of the refrigerator as well as all raw foods).
+"Hot phlegm" may be caused by over-consumption of oily, greasy and "hot foods" (spicy foods, alcohol).

-If you want to learn more about the Lung and its functions from the perspective of Traditional Chinese Medicine go to "The Lung in Traditional Chinese Medicine" in the Physiology chapter.
+If you want to learn more about the Lung and its functions from the perspective of traditional Chinese medicine go to "The Lung in Traditional Chinese Medicine" in the Physiology chapter.

 Symptoms